ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/ValidationEngine.md

 A RULE is a single comparison expression between two values.
 (Some frameworks or taxonomies use the word Predicate for this concept.)

-A rule takes the form of:
+An expression takes the form of:

 \[ActualValue\]  \[Operator\]  \[ExpectedValue\]

 WHERE:
-ActualValue is the Object.Property.Value that we're validating.
+ActualValue is the Object.Property.Value that we're testing.
 Operator is the kind of comparison we're using for the inspection.
 ExpectedValue is the Fixed Value that our comparison needs to see to be true.